Self-immolation protests in Tibet

 Since March 2011, 125 people are known to have set themselves on fire inside Tibet in protest against the repressive Chinese occupation of Tibet.

-Self-immolation protests have become less frequent in 2013 but these and other protests are taking place over a widening area of Tibet.
+Self-immolation protests have become less frequent in 2013 and 2014 but these and other protests are taking place over a widening area of Tibet.
 Some Tibetans have also set themselves alight outside Tibet and China.

 Viewed alongside other recent significant protests, the self-immolations underline that the current crisis in Tibet represents a fundamental rejection of China’s occupation.

 Details of each confirmed individual self-immolation in Tibet can be found below.